 15. Where do guests watch the ceremony?

 a.
 General seating is in Quinn Coliseum with no reserved seating.
-All seating as well as accessible seating is on a first-come basis.
-Commencement Staff will be available to escort guests needing assistance to the accessible seating area.
+All seating, as well as all accessible seating, is on a first-come basis.
+Commencement Staff will be available to escort guests needing assistance to the accessible seating areas.
 Please remember guest seating in Quinn Coliseum is indoors and while fans will be circulating air, it may still be warm.
 Guests may want to bring water, a seat back and/or any other tool that will help keep you comfortable throughout the event.

 16. I may arrive late; can I still participate in my ceremony?

 a.
 Don’t be late.
 Seriously.
 Don’t be late.

 17. Can I wear other cords or regalia from clubs and honor societies?